 Additionally, some batteries still consist of lithium-ion, which requires nickel and cobalt, and the mining of one ton of lithium itself necessitates 50,000 gallons of water.

-And then, there is the issue with the instability of lithium-ion batteries, being toxic to the environment and volatile, and known to explode in vehicles.
+And then, there is the issue of the instability of lithium-ion batteries, being toxic to the environment and volatile, and known to explode in vehicles.
 Lithium iron phosphate is much more stable in this area as well.

 But most battery manufacturers are now moving toward lithium iron phosphate batteries.
 These batteries cost less to make, are more stable, and don’t require as many raw materials.